Pituitary tumors (adenoma, craniopharyngioma)

 If you have symptoms that suggest a pituitary tumor, your physician will work with a team of specialists to confirm the diagnosis.
 This team may include a neurosurgeon, otolaryngologist (ear, nose, and throat surgeon), endocrinologist, ophthalmologist, radiologist, and pathologist.

 First, the doctor will obtain your personal and family medical history and perform a physical examination.
-In addition to checking your general health, the doctor performs a neurological exam to check mental status and memory, cranial nerve function (sight, hearing, smell, tongue, and facial movement), muscle strength, coordination, reflexes, and response to pain.
-Additional tests may include:
+In addition to checking your general health, the doctor performs a neurological exam to check mental status and memory, cranial nerve function, muscle strength, coordination, reflexes, and response to pain.
+Other tests may include:

 Figure 3.
 An MRI scan of a pituitary macroadenoma (orange line) that has expanded upward to compress the optic chiasm.